floralvikings/jira-connector/README.md

 jira-connector supports two forms of authentication:

-### Basic Authentication
+### Basic Authentication (Deprecated)

-This is not recommended; it will require you to provide a username and password each time you connect to the Jira instance.
+[Deprecated](https://confluence.atlassian.com/cloud/deprecation-of-basic-authentication-with-passwords-for-jira-and-confluence-apis-972355348.html).
+It will require you to provide a username and password each time you connect to the Jira instance.
 However, jira-connector supports it for users who are unable to use OAuth.

 Example: